cornett/coho/doc/pyapi.rst

     .. attribute:: atoms

-        Return a list of parsed atoms.
+        Returns a list of parsed atoms.
         Each atom is represented as a dictionary with the following keys.

         ``atomic_number``